 Intrinsic diffusion barriers between alveoli and capillaries can result in hypoxemia.
 Although PAO2 is normal, impaired diffusion results in a decreased PaO2 and increased A-a gradient.
 Patients with diffusion problems have more hypoxemia than hypercapnia, and oxygen therapy improves hypoxemia in diffusion deficits.
 Supplemental oxygen increases PAO2, resulting in an increased oxygen gradient contributing to diffusion.
 Even with oxygen therapy, there is still an increased A-a gradient.

 A variety of conditions can affect diffusion, which can be clinically assessed using DLCO.
-In lung fibrosis, thickening of lung tissue increases the alveolar wall thickness, decreasing DLCO.
+In lung fibrosis, the thickening of lung tissue increases the alveolar wall thickness, decreasing DLCO.
 DLCO is also decreased in emphysema, in this case, due to the destruction of alveoli decreasing the area for gas exchange.
-The decreased diffusion in emphysema sometimes causes diffusion limited oxygen exchange during exercise, as increased heart rate reduces the time blood spends in alveolar capillaries for gas exchange.
+The decreased diffusion in emphysema sometimes causes diffusion-limited oxygen exchange during exercise, as increased heart rate reduces the time blood spends in alveolar capillaries for gas exchange.

 A significant cause of diffusion problems is pulmonary edema, as fluid in the lungs increases the effective thickness of the alveolar wall and decreases the area of gas exchange.
 Pulmonary edema results in greater hypoxemia than hypercapnia because carbon dioxide can more easily dissolve into the fluid to reach the alveolar membrane for exchange.
-The edema prevents air from reaching pulmonary capillaries, resulting in perfusion without ventilation and alveolar dead space.
+The edema prevents air from reaching pulmonary capillaries, resulting in perfusion without ventilation and shunting.